Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 To perform these camera moves, the camera must first be *selected*, so that it becomes the active object (while viewing through it, you can :kbd:`RMB` -- click on the solid rectangular edges to select it).
-The following actions also assume that you are in camera view :kbd:`Numpad0`!
+The following actions also assume that you are in camera view.

 Having done so, you can now manipulate the camera using the same tools that are used to manipulate any object: